Sub-linear convergence of a stochastic proximal iteration method in Hilbert space: Preliminaries

 Then it follows that

 Rearranging the terms, yields

 \end{proof}

-Next, we will show that the contraction factors of $T_{f}$ and $T_{\tilde{f}}$ are related.
-For this, we need the following basic identities and inequalities for operators on $H$, as well as some stronger inequalities that hold for symmetric positive operators on $H$.
+Next, we will show that the contraction factors of $T_{f, \xi}$ and $T_{\tilde{f}, \xi}$ are related.
+For this, we need the following basic identities and some stronger inequalities that hold for symmetric positive operators on $H$.

-\begin{lemma} Let Assumption~\ref{ass:f} be satisfied and let $\tilde{f}$ and $\tilde{r}$ be given as in \eqref{eq:defTildeF} and \eqref{eq:defTildeR}, respectively.
+\begin{lemma} Let Assumption~\ref{ass:f} be satisfied and let $\tilde{f}(\cdot, \xi)$ and $\tilde{r}(\cdot, \xi)$ be given as in \eqref{eq:defTildeF} and \eqref{eq:defTildeR}, respectively.
 Then the identities

 are fulfilled almost surely. \end{lemma}